2022-2026 electoral district map

-This mostly residential district located across the inner northern suburbs of metropolitan Adelaide is sandwiched between the electoral district of Adelaide to the south and Grand Junction Road to the north.
+This mostly residential district is located across the inner northern suburbs of metropolitan Adelaide and lies directly north of the electoral district of Adelaide.

-Enfield includes the suburbs of Blair Athol, Broadview, Clearview, Enfield, Kilburn, Lightsview, Northgate and Sefton Park.
-Enfield also includes parts of the suburbs of Nailsworth, Northfield and Prospect.
+Enfield incorporates the suburbs of Blair Athol, Broadview, Clearview, Enfield, Gepps Cross, Lightsview, Northfield, Northgate, Sefton Park and Walkley Heights.
+Enfield also includes parts of the suburbs of Nailsworth and Prospect.

 The district of Enfield, as it exists now, was created at the 1998 boundary redistribution to replace the former district of Ross Smith, and was represented for the first time in 2002.
 A previous electoral district of Enfield existed from 1956 – 1970.

 Origin of the name

 Enfield takes its name from the suburb of Enfield which lies at its centre.
 The South Australian village of Enfield was laid out in 1843 by George Hickox.
 He named the village after his birthplace in Middlesex, England - derived from either the Anglo-Saxon word ‘enedfeld’ meaning duck field or the old English word 'feld' meaning open country.

 Enfield gains the suburbs of Gepps Cross and Walkley Heights and the remainder of the suburb of Northfield.
 Enfield loses the suburb of Kilburn and a portion of the suburb of Prospect.

 For full details see the 2020 Report of the Electoral Districts Boundaries Commission (PDF 1.6 MB).